jdd08/Flycatcher/Source/README.markdown

 Todo
 ----
-* use Proxy to catch method calls and fill in the parameters method lists so that they can be instantiated to the appropriate class
+* use Proxy to catch method calls and fill in the parameters' method lists so that they can be instantiated to the appropriate class

 Issues
 ----